riccardobernardi/Assignment3-Bernardi-Buoso-Benetollo/README.md

     x.next();
 }
 ```
-As we can see in the code above, operations are performed iteratively calling the functions eval and next, which respectively write in the new expression and update the current pointer to data.
+As we can see in the code above, operations are performed iterative calling the functions eval and next, which respectively write in the new expression and update the current pointer to data.
-The **eval** function actually access data and is used in all of the classes involved in the operations, but slightly differs between them, depending one the mathematical operation to be performed.
+The **eval** function actually access data and is used in all the classes involved in the operations, but slightly differs between them, depending on the mathematical operation to be performed.
 The **next** function updates the pointer to data that will be accessed by eval function by increasing the values of the current pointer and the index of the proxy tensor (with the respect of the bounds).
 These are the core operations that we want to perform in parallel, so we need to coordinate multiple access to the pointer in order to resolve race condition and avoid access to the same location.

 ### 2.2 After

 Before start executing the expressions, we permit to the user to choose the number of thread that he want to use for parallelize the different operations.
-The function check if the number of thread given in input is at least equal to 1, otherwise set it to 1, and less then the maximum number of threads that the machine can support, otherwise set it to the max number of threads.
+The function check if the number of thread given in input is at least equal to 1, otherwise set it to 1, and less than the maximum number of threads that the machine can support, otherwise set it to the max number of threads.

 ```c++
 void set_thread(size_t n_threads = 1){